 When you become a dog owner you reap many rewards: companionship, loyalty and unconditional love.
 But even with the most lovable and loyal puppy, comes a messy, and sometimes smelly home—especially during those months in which you’re potty training your beloved pet.
-Just like any other part of your home, your tiles require regular maintenance as you teach your puppy the “do’s” and “don’ts”.
-Here are some tips to keep your tiles stain free and as good as new.
+Our professional carpet and tile cleaning teams have some tips for you on how to keep your tile looking its best during the potty training stage.

-The sooner you are able to train your puppy to go to the bathroom outside on your grass (as opposed to your beautiful kitchen tile) the easier potty training will be.
+The sooner you are able to train your puppy to go to the bathroom outside (as opposed to your beautiful kitchen tile) the easier potty training will be.
 The easiest way to do this is by keeping a close watch on your puppy at all times.

 Additionally, never ‘reward’ your puppy with affection or treats when he’s tinkled on your titles!
 Sending mixed messages only delays the potty training process.
 Repeat, and continue to repeat until he’s learned where to go—and where not to!

-Clean Up Your Puppy’s Mess as Soon as Possible
+Tile Cleaning Tip #2: Clean Up Your Puppy’s Mess as Soon as Possible

 Start by soaking up the puddle of urine with paper towels.
 Next, you’ll want to pour ½ cup of white vinegar onto the stain, leaving it to sit for about ten minutes.

 Then, sprinkle about 2-3 tablespoons (depending on the size of the stain) onto the vinegar, which will cause some foaming to appear.
 After a few moments, wipe it away with some paper towels.
 Take a few paper towels that are damp with luke warm water, wipe up the stained area and you’re done!

 As a dog owner, you probably wonder how to minimize those inevitable puppy accidents so that you can maintain beautiful tile.
 When it comes to your puppy, it’s all about observing and reacting—quickly!

 It does take some time to potty train your puppy, and occasionally, accidents will ensue.
-However, the quicker you react and respond will make all the difference—and allow your puppy to learn that your tile is off limits at all times!
+However, the quicker you react and respond will make all the difference—and allow your puppy to learn that your tile is off-limits at all times!